adambard/learnxinyminutes-docs/raku.html.markdown

 say %hash{'key1'};   # You can use {} to get the value from a key. say %hash<key2>;     # If it's a string without spaces, you can actually use
                      # <> (quote-words operator). `{key1}` doesn't work,
-                     # as Perl6 doesn't have barewords.
+                     # as Raku doesn't have barewords.
 ```

 ## Subs